Jerry-Tse/TimeSeries_AirQualityIndex/README.md

 Normally in prediction of time series, we investigate the relationship of each outcome Y in different time spot.
 For example, ARIMA uses auto regressive line to predict future value.
 In this project, I selected the lagged random forest model as my model for its great interpretability and adaptation of different X. During the step of lagging, the sequential outcome Y before the target time spot are transformed into factor X, it not only gives us chances of using strong predicting model like LGBM, XGBoost, it also enables us to get insight on which outcome Y plays the most important role in future value.

 ## Conclusion
+- Different from the traditional time series model like ARIMA, machine learning methods provide a way to include other EXO variables into consideration.
+- By using the Lagging method, it helps machine learning methods not to lose the sequential information in time series.
+- The random forest show pretty good predicion accuracy with this data with RMSE = 7.78
+- Large portion of RMSE are contributed within the date 2005.
+Feb.
+28 to 2005.
+Mar.
+02, it might because the insufficient information in the same period in 2004.